-Las Marías, Patalul currently has four formal classrooms and one informal, temporary classroom.
-These structures are insufficient to meet the needs of the student population as the die-cut sheet roof is in urgent need of repairs and three grade levels do not have their own classrooms.
-Additionally, the existing toilets are unhygienic and out of working order for students and teachers.
-These conditions hinder learning, posing a hazard to student safety and engagement.
+Las Marías, Patalul previously had four formal classrooms and one informal, temporary classroom.
+These structures were insufficient to meet the needs of the student population as the die-cut sheet roof was in urgent need of repairs and three grade levels did not have their own classrooms.
+Additionally, the existing toilets were unhygienic and out of working order for students and teachers.
+These conditions hindered learning, posing a hazard to student safety and engagement.

-In the coming months, PoP will be partnering with the community to build a new two-classroom structure, four toilets, one hand-washing station and repair the four existing classrooms.
-The community is committed to providing higher-quality education to its students and will contribute 20% of the resources and labor required for construction.
-We expect to break ground in January 2022 and hope to complete construction in June 2022.
+Over the last few months, PoP partnered with the community to build a new two-classroom structure, four toilets, one hand-washing station and repair the four existing classrooms.
+The community was committed to providing higher-quality education to its students and contributed 20% of the resources and labor required for construction.
+We officially broke ground in January 2022 and were able to complete construction by July 2022.